Planning your visit - information for parents and children

 The bean bag room is the place for relaxation in the evening.
 A unique interactive energy display shows how the building functions by displaying the children’s daily energy and water use.

-If there are any specific dietary requirements, let us know in advance as our cook is usually able to cater for most types of special diet.
+For any specific dietary requirements, schools must let us know beforehand, and we are usually able to cater for most types of special diet.
 It is especially important that you let us know about any serious food allergies.

 New Forest District Council has adopted the national Food Hygiene Rating Scheme (FHRS) and have awarded us the highest possible rating.